Structures in higher-order quantum correlations due to non-spatial symmetries: Introduction

 Symmetry is a cornerstone of physics.
-The consideration of symmetry not only simplifies the analysis of systems but also constrains physical theories~\cite{greiner2012quantum}.
-The symmetry analysis is particularly useful in nonlinear spectroscopy~\cite{shen1984principles, boyd2008nonlinear, hellwarth1977third, shang1987spatial}, since the higher-order responses of a system to external perturbations are complex due to the existence of many possible spatial configurations of the external forces and the responses~\cite{shen1984principles}.
-Especially for solid-state systems, the point groups, which describe the crystallographic symmetries, simplify nonlinear spectroscopy by selection rules~\cite{shen1984principles, boyd2008nonlinear}.
+The consideration of symmetry not only simplifies the analysis of systems, but also constrains physical theories.
+Symmetry analysis is particularly useful in nonlinear spectroscopy since the higher-order responses of a system to external perturbations are complex due to the existence of many possible spatial configurations of the external forces and the responses~\cite{shen1984principles}.
+Especially for solid-state systems, the point groups, which describe the crystallographic symmetries, simplify nonlinear spectroscopy by selection rules~\cite{shen1984principles}.

 QNS, like its classical counterpart, have structures arising from symmetries.
 Spatial symmetries have similar effects on quantum and classical nonlinear spectroscopy.
 But QNS is expected to have distinct structures due to non-spatial symmetries.
 For example, under matrix transpose or complex conjugation transforms, the correlations $\left\langle\frac{1}{2}\left(\hat{A}\hat{B}+\hat{B}\hat{A}\right)\right\rangle$ and $\left\langle i\left(\hat{A}\hat{B}-\hat{B}\hat{A}\right)\right\rangle$ behave differently.
-Therefore, the non-spatial symmetries, such as time reversal (T), particle-hole (C), and their combination, chiral symmetry (S), are expected to induce unique structures in QNS.
-These non-spatial symmetries rigorously categorize Hamiltonians within the tenfold internal symmetry classes~\cite{RevModPhys.88.035005}.
+Therefore, non-spatial symmetries, such as time reversal (T), particle-hole (C), and their combination, chiral symmetry (S), and time translation invariance, are expected to induce unique structures in QNS, or, more generally, in higher-order quantum correlations.
+The T-, C-, and S-symmetries rigorously categorize Hamiltonians within the tenfold internal symmetry classes~\cite{RevModPhys.88.035005}.
 They are useful in classifying Anderson transitions~\cite{RevModPhys.80.1355} and topological insulators and superconductors~\cite{RevModPhys.88.035005}, and in characterizing quantum chaos~\cite{haake1991quantum}.
-However, there is still a lack of systematic analysis of their effects on high-order quantum correlations, which is particularly relevant to QNS.
+The time-translation invariance leads to the fluctuation-dissipation theorem (FDT) between the two types of second-order correlations in systems at thermal equilibrium, which establishes a profound connection between the fluctuations and the response or dissipation of the systems~\cite{kubo1966fluctuation, PhysRev.83.34}.
+However, the structures in higher-order quantum correlations due to the discrete non-spatial symmetries (C, T, and S) have not been charted, and no FDT-like relations are known beyond the second-order correlations except for classical systems~\cite{PhysRevLett.87.040601, PhysRevA.86.043818} and for a special class of OTOCs in quantum systems~\cite{PhysRevE.97.012101}.